-Planning for a trip is one of my favourite parts of the trip.
-Some people consider it to be a hassle, but I feel that as you are researching about your destination, what you want to visit and how you are going to organise all this, a part of you is already there!
+Planning for a trip is one of my favorite parts of the trip.
+Some people consider it to be a hassle, but I feel that as you are researching your destination, what you want to visit, and how you are going to organize all this, a part of you is already there!

 However, when there are so many things to see, when countries are so big or when trips go over several countries, and when time is counted, how do we plan an effective itinerary that will give you the best chance to have a great trip?

 Let’s face it, there is an infinity of possibilities to create an itinerary.
 I will list here 3 main kinds of itineraries that I have used for my own my trips, then reflect on what would make me choose a certain type of itinerary rather than another.
 Hopefully, it can give you some insight and help decide what to do if you are planning your next trip 🙂

 As its name suggests, a loop itinerary starts in a certain place and then hops from place to place in a loop shape, until you get back to where you started.
 It is the type of itinerary that works for most trips and that most of us try to achieve in our trip planning.